johanneswieland/MPC2001/README.md

 # To Run Entire Project

 You will need your own FREDKEY and BEA keys to download the source data.
-Place the FREDKEY in line 34 of `MPC/forecasting/code/build_forecast_data.do` and place the BEA key in line 14 of `MPC/downloaddata/code/pcefromBEA.py`.
+Place the FREDKEY in line 34 of `MPC/forecasting/code/build_forecast_data.do` and place the BEA key in line 14 of `MPC/downloaddata/code/pcefromBEA.py` and line 16 of  `MPC/downloaddata/code/pull_pce_detail.py`.

 We use `make` to run the entire project. `cd` into the base directory and run the following commands in your terminal: